BodyCopy/lori-website/site/content/post/scotland-united-kingdom.md

 Heading to Loch Ness this morning.
 Very scenic route along lake.
 Went to Urquhart Castle, medieval ruin perched on the shores of Loch Ness.
 Unfortunately no sign of Nessie but did see a replica trebuchet used to destroy the castle after the Jacobite rebellion.
 This castle was owned by the Grant clan for most of its life but later destroyed by the MacDonalds.
 It was extremely windy adding to the air of desolation.

 From here we drove inland through the mountains with breathtaking vistas.
 We stopped at a small town called Invermoriston to view the falls and an ancient stone bridge.
 Very picturesque!
-We even saw another crop of circle stones in the middle of a farmers field.
+We even saw another crop of circle stones in the middle of a farmer's field.

 Stopped at Fort Augustus for lunch at the The Loch Inn.
 Had a lighter lunch which turned out to be more food than we had planned on.
 No dessert this time though!
 Watched a few boats travel down the canal using the lift locks.